-Domino recognised an opportunity to improve its in-house sample testing capabilities by bringing together a team of experts to provide additional, strategic support in selecting and testing ink coding solutions.
+Domino recognized an opportunity to improve its in-house sample testing capabilities by bringing together a team of experts to provide additional, strategic support in selecting and testing ink coding solutions.

 The newly expanded Global Pre-Sales team, led by Dr. Susan Palmer, is responsible for pre-sales support and testing across Domino's ink-based technologies, including continuous inkjet, thermal Inkjet, piezo inkjet, and thermal transfer overprinting solutions.

 "The new team was borne out of a desire to do more for our customers.
 Domino recognized that we had a unique opportunity to bring together technical expertise from across the business, in order to improve the service that we offer our customers."

 Dr. Susan Palmer - Head of Global Pre-Sales team at Domino Printing Sciences

 We caught up with Dr. Palmer, to discuss how the Pre-Sales have been working to improve the samples testing process and increase support in the areas that customers need it most.